hiveot/hub/docs/README-TD.md

 ### Property ID

 The property ID is the key in the TD property map.
 This ID is used when publishing property value updates, events, and actions.
-The same property key can be used in the event and action affordance map when they are related to the same property.
+The hub treats the keys for properties, events and actions as separate keys.
+Hence there are separate messages for publishing properties, events and actions.

 Property ID's can be anything, although it is recommended to use the property classification.
 If multiple instances exist then append a sequence number or other distinctive part.
 For example 'temperature-1'.